· FODMAP Diet Guide · guides · 10 min read

 - Consider magnesium supplementation

-Remember that managing IBS-C on the low FODMAP diet is absolutely possible.
-It requires more attention to fiber sources, but with the right foods and supplements, you can maintain healthy bowel movements while identifying your FODMAP triggers.
+Managing IBS-C on the low FODMAP diet takes more attention to fiber sources, but the right foods and supplements make healthy bowel movements possible while you identify your FODMAP triggers.

 Disclaimer: This guide is for educational purposes.
 Chronic constipation should be evaluated by a healthcare provider.
 Always consult your doctor before starting fiber supplements, especially if you take medications or have other medical conditions.